What Are Prostate Cancer Misdiagnosis Claims?

 The prostate is a gland that helps a man make semen, the fluid that carries sperm.
 It sits underneath the bladder and surrounds the urethra (which is the tube men urinate and ejaculate through).
 The most common prostate problems are an enlarged prostate, prostatitis and prostate cancer.

 Prostate cancer can develop when cells in the prostate start to grow in an uncontrolled way.
 The malignant cells become a tumour.
 Prostate cancer often grows slowly to start with and may never cause any problems.
-But a minority of prostate cancers are aggressive and, therefore, are more likely to spread.
+However, a minority of prostate cancers are aggressive and more likely to spread.

-- A GP or a hospital doctor did not take your symptoms seriously.
+- Neither your GP nor your hospital doctor took your symptoms seriously.

-- Your GP may have refused your request for a PSA test, failed to arrange a PSA test or failed to make a referral to the hospital for investigation.
+- Your GP refused your request for a prostate-specific antigen (PSA) test, failed to arrange a PSA test, or failed to make a referral to the hospital for investigation.

 - Test results were misinterpreted or overlooked.